 Take the tarmac path at the left-hand end of the block of flats opposite, signposted to Meadowbank.
 After crossing Pipp Brook the path turns right and you now simply follow it alongside the stream for 600m, with the recreation ground and then a lake on the left.
 Continue along London Road to its junction with the A24, turn left and cross over the dual carriageway at the pedestrian lights.

-One of the station entrances is opposite, but for trains to Redhill (where you change for London) go under the railway bridge for a path leading up to the platform on the other side.
+One of the station entrances is opposite, but for trains to Redhill (where you change for London) go under the railway bridge for a ramp leading up to Platform 1.
 There is no footbridge between the two platforms.

 For direct trains to London go under the railway bridge and continue along the A24.
 In 125m fork right into Station Approach, passing the Lincoln Arms Hotel.
 The station is at the far end.
 Trains to London can depart from any of the three platforms, so you might have to go under the subway to Platform 2 or 3.